How to Find the Holy Grail

 1. Which are the greatest flaws of this site?

-We also chose this rhetorical style for its entertainment value and because the Arthurian scenario needs to be acknowledged, but we must challenge some religious traditions which could easily offend the faithful.
-Although we are fully committed to compassion, tolerance and pluralism there are controversies that can't be ignored!
-We suggest therefore that you should only join our "jousts" if you are sure in your faith, dislike all forms of fanaticism, and find it interesting when diverse points of view are offered.
+We chose this rhetorical style for its entertainment value because we are addressing the younger generations here, not the academics who know it all, and foreigners around the world who are unfamiliar with our Christian doctrines.
+By entering this maze with medieval jousts is also fitting because the Arthurian scenario needs to be acknowledged, although we must challenge some traditions which could easily offend the faithful.
+Please be asured that we are committed to compassion, tolerance and pluralism, but there are some religious issues that can't be ignored!
+We suggest therefore that you should stay away from our "jousts" unless you are sure in your own faith, dislike all forms of fanaticism, and find it interesting when diverse points of view are offered.

 Other flaws are our lack of eloquence and style – including typos and grammatical errors.
 It's here where you can practice some compassion as it would help greatly with your quest!
 The site is in English to facilitate access from around the globe, and although this writer speaks several languages he only learned English as his fourth.
 Please accept his apologies for not doing any better, but improvements are ongoing and translations will follow as soon as possible!

+The site was developed for the monitor of a computer.
 If some texts are too large or too small, you should change their size with your browser.
 You can zoom to 125% or 150% if you have a wide screen!
 If some colums don't quite line up, they will if you adjust the size.
 However, if you're trying to read this on your cell phone you are ahead of us!
-Sites with graphics and images don't lend themselves to such reductions yet and you may have to wait for a good app to facilitate this access.
+We are currently trying to adjust everything, but this may take until the end of 2019.
+Sorry about that!

 2. Is the "Holy Grail" the Cup of the Last Supper?

 The first notice that there

 is something like a grail is from the 1180s.
 The most celebrated poet of